mstolin/wishlist-inviter/user-endpoint/Readme.md

-# Mail-Service
+# User-Endpoint

-The Mail-Service is a business services that is responsible to handle all mail- related tasks.
+The User-Endpoint serves as the gateway for all client requests.
+It communicates with the underlying business services.

 # Development